athanadd/CJD-mice/README.md

 1. Quality Control
 2. Alignment and Variants Calling
-3. Strand Correction and Filtering
-4. Differential RNA Editing
+3. Strand Correction, Filtering and Differential RNA Editing

 The first two steps are carried out by Bash scripts, while the others are executed entirely in R.